acviana/vercel-nextjs-blog/pages/posts/2024-05-01-fumbling-into-floats.md

 title: Fumbling Into Floats
 date: 2024-05-01
 description: Down a rabbit hole of floating point numbers
-tag: TODO
+tag: coding, math
 author: acv
 ---

 ## What Do You Mean?

-Recently, I was working on a [side project](https://github.com/acviana/multiarmed-bandit-simulation/tree/main) that requires iteratively appending to a series of numbers and updating the mean.
+Recently, I was working on a side project writing a [multi-armed bandit simulator](https://github.com/acviana/multiarmed-bandit-simulation/tree/main).
+That requires iteratively appending to a series of numbers and updating the mean.
 It turns out there's a computationally efficient way to do this by implementing an [incremental mean](https://math.stackexchange.com/a/106720) instead of just recalculating the mean of the whole series.
 Here what that looks like in Python:

 ```python
 def incremental_mean(mean: float, observation: float, n: int) -> float: